-Going concern - While the company was in compliance with its credit facility covenants as of December 31, 2024, there is no assurance that it will be able to meet its financial covenants in one of the upcoming fiscal quarters over the next twelve months, therefore, the entire term loan has been classified as short term.
-However, since the company regained compliance after the sixth amendment as of December 31, 2023 obtained a seventh amendment in May 2024, navigating the business landscape poses significant challenges and ensuring covenant compliance is likely to be extremely difficult.
+Going concern - While the company was in compliance with its credit facility covenants as of March 31, 2025, there is no assurance that it will be able to meet its financial covenants in one of the upcoming fiscal quarters over the next twelve months, therefore, the entire term loan has been classified as short term.
+However, since the company regained compliance after the sixth amendment as of December 31, 2023 obtained a seventh amendment in May 2024 and an eight amendment in January 2025, navigating the business landscape poses significant challenges and ensuring covenant compliance is likely to be extremely difficult.
 The business landscape includes dealing with supply chain timing, implementation of tariffs, and cuts in federal government spending that could diminish growth opportunities.

-It is important to note that the company has failed to meet its covenants, as amended, during four out of the last seven quarters.
+It is important to note that the company has failed to meet its covenants, as amended, during four out of the last eight quarters.
 Air Industries is required to maintain a collection account with Webster Bank into which substantially all its cash receipts are remitted.
 If Webster Bank were to cease lending and keep the funds remitted to the collection account, AIRI would lack the funds to continue its operations as a going concern.